12 Best Wireless Earphones in India 2020: Reviews & Buyers Guide

 - Immersive Sound: With powerful bass and a treble with balanced highs and lows, immerse yourself in the true-to-life HD sound that intensifies your music experience with these neck band bluetooth earphones

-- Long Battery Life: The Collar wireless neckband earphones are packed with a 10-hour play time (at 70 percent of total volume) to encourage non-stop music
+- Long Battery Life: The Collar wireless neckband earphones are packed with a 10-hour play time (at 70 percent of total volume) to encourage non-stop music; Make sure Earphone is fully charged, it takes 2-3 hours to fully charge

 - Seamless Connectivity: The latest Bluetooth 5.0 has been engineered into the Collar neckband Bluetooth headphones so you can enjoy uninterrupted connections up to a 30 feet range and answer calls with lossless audio transmission